-- 2. Where feasible and not in contravention of other City Policies, food and drink is provided in an environmentally sustainable way, meaning that: - a) preference will be given to local catering suppliers; - b) preference will be given to catering provided in reusable/less packaged/recyclable packaging; and - c) consideration will be given to the portion size and amount of food provided. - Compliance with this Policy to be incorporated by relevant clauses in tender documentation, contractual or tenancy arrangements (where relevant) for the supply of food and drinks at City facilities; - 4.
+- c) are encouraged at community events supported by the City; and - d) has priority promotion at City facilities, meetings, workshops and events. - 2.
+Where feasible and not in contravention of other City Policies, food and drink is provided in an environmentally sustainable way, meaning that: - preference will be given to local catering suppliers; a) - preference will be given to catering provided in reusable/less packaged/recyclable packaging; b) and - c) consideration will be given to the portion size and amount of food provided. - Compliance with this Policy to be incorporated by relevant clauses in tender documentation, 3. contractual or tenancy arrangements (where relevant) for the supply of food and drinks at City facilities; - 4.
 Promotion of unhealthy foods and drinks at City facilities will be discouraged; - 5.
 Content that promotes unhealthy food and drink options will be limited on our Website/Social Media Channels/Marketing and Promotional Material. - 6.
-The City will not engage in sponsorship of brands and businesses directly associated with unhealthy food and drink options. - Information and educational opportunities are offered to community members, employees and contractors to increase the understanding and importance of the Australian Dietary Guidelines and selecting healthier food and drink options. - 8.
+The City will not engage in sponsorship of brands and businesses directly associated with unhealthy food and drink options. - Information and educational opportunities are offered to community members, employees and 7. contractors to increase the understanding and importance of the Australian Dietary Guidelines and selecting healthier food and drink options. - 8.
 Provision of food and drink is considerate of the cultural, religious and dietary needs of the community. - 9.
 In line with the City's Reconciliation Action Plan, where practical, purchase from an Aboriginal or Torres Strait Islander supplier ensuring that healthy food and drink is on offer.